-John W. Condrey is employed as the city manager for the town of Forest City.
-He also previously worked as the Rutherford County manager and has amassed more than 30 years’ experience in city or county management.
+John W. Condrey served as the city manager for the Town of Forest City until his retirement.
 In addition to working for the city, he has served on a number of boards and volunteered for a variety of organizations.
 As a lifelong resident of Rutherford County, Condrey focuses his career and volunteer efforts towards improving the quality of life for area residents.
 He chose to dedicate time to RHI Legacy Foundation because he believes we will continue to be an integral part of health and wellness initiatives.

 In addition to his role as a board member with RHI Legacy, Condrey also serves as the Chairman of the Board of Trustees for Isothermal Community College, a board member for the Rutherford County Endowment, a board member of the Robert and Janice McNair Educational Foundation, a McNair mentor at Chase High School, and is past Co-Chair for the American Cancer Society Relay for Life.
 As a 30 year cancer survivor, he has dedicated significant time to the American Cancer Society.

 In his free time, John can be found maintaining his Grandparents Hawkins' historic home that was built in the 1920s.
 He also enjoys yard work and tennis.
 Condrey attended college at UNC-Chapel Hill, where he received a Bachelor of Arts in History.
 He also received a Master of Public Affairs from North Carolina State University.